DredderGun/accbpg_and_fw/README.md

-# Accelerated Bregman Proximal Gradient Methods
+# Accelerated Bregman Proximal Gradient Methods and Frank-Wolfe with divergence

 A Python package of accelerated first-order algorithms for solving relatively-smooth convex optimization problems